noahehall/theBookOfNoah/0current/languages/scala/sbt.md

 - tasks: performan actions (download, compile, run, etc), are evaluated at each invocation
   - can be paramterized by settings and other tasks results
 - plugins: provide additional tasks/predefined settings; are part of the build definnition and define how the build is managed
-- scopes: configurations, tasks, and multi project projects (each project) create distinct scopes, a single key e.g. `sourceDirectory` can have different values in different scopes, i.e. Compile vs Test scopes
+- scopes: configurations, tasks, and multi subproject projects (each subproject) create distinct scopes, a single key e.g. `sourceDirectory` can have different values in different scopes, i.e. Compile vs Test scopes
   - i.e. keys are mapped to scopes, which are tasks & configuration, if no scope is found/specified, if it falls back to the default (Zero) scope

 ### project structure